doodboard/tutorial/README.md

 ![top plate](https://github.com/doodboard/tutorial/blob/main/topplate.jpg)

-Install stabilisers if you wish to use them.
+Install stabilisers now before moving on if you wish to use them.
 For 2u switches, I personally prefer the tactility of not having stabs installed, but that's just my personal opinion.
-You should install them now before moving on.
 Place the 4 screws into the plate, and screw in the shorter standoffs.
-Place the top plate onto the PCB, and screw in the longer standoffs.
+Then place the top plate onto the PCB, and screw in the longer standoffs.
 You may find it easier to hold the standoffs with a plier while screwing them in place.

 <br/>